reiwa/mimosa-livescript-xml/README.md

 ### Overview

 This is a LiveScript (XML) compiler for the Mimosa build tool.
-Check out livescript.net for more information, examples, usage, and a language reference.
+Check out [livescript.net](http://livescript.net) for more information, examples, usage, and a language reference.

 ### Usage

-Add `\liveReact` your list of modules.
+Add `\livescript-xml` your list of modules.
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.

 ### Default Config

-    livereact:
+    livescriptxml:
         extensions: [ \ls, \lsx ]
         options:
             bare: true